GeotechCompanybq/AxonAi-2/README.md

 ## 🏆 Acknowledgements & Ownership

-This project, dey Weaver, is envisioned, developed, and maintained by **Geotechcompany Singh ([@Geotechcompany6673](https://github.com/Geotechcompany6673))**.
+This project,Axon Ai, is envisioned, developed, and maintained by **Geotechcompany Singh ([@Geotechcompany6673](https://github.com/Geotechcompany6673))**.
 All credit for the concept and core development goes to him.

 A big thank you to the open-source community for the tools and libraries that make projects like this possible!